pixley/pixley.github.io/portfolio.md

 Hand of the Gods was built in Unreal Engine 4 over the course of about a year and a half.
 I joined the project as a gameplay programmer, but I quickly moved over to UI work, as my previous experience with Unreal Motion Graphics was vital to the project.
 As part of the effort to replace the old Coherent-based UI with a new UMG-based one, I was responsible, in part or in whole, for the following client-side features over the months I was on the project:

-* Friends and Clans - interfacing with Hi-Rez backend and widget programming
-* Settings menu - widget programming
+* Settings
-* Chat system - interfacing with Hi-Rez backend and widget programming
-* Front-end tutorial (explaining the out-of-game loop)
+* Front-end tutorial
 * Gamepad support
-* Quest Log and Player Statistics - interfacing with Hi-Rez backend and widget programming
-* Player Ranking - interfacing with Hi-Rez backend and widget programming
+* Player progression
+* Social features
-* In-game store - interfacing with Hi-Rez backend and widget programming
+* In-game store
-* Cosmetic customization - interfacing with Hi-Rez backend and widget programming
-* Deck selection and display
+* Customization
 * Display and navigation of cards within the player's hand
-* Generalization of C++ supporting code for use in other Hi-Rez UE4 games (gamepad support, widget organization and focus, interpreting data from the Hi-Rez framework into Blueprintable classes and structs)

 I learned a lot about Unreal Engine working on HotG, especially regarding UI.
 Even though I knew a lot about UMG, I learned so much more about how to manage and navigate widgets.
 Descent: Underground's UI was severely hampered by having to exist solely within the confines of Blueprint, because there was so much to be gained by putting the widget management on a C++ backbone.

 Hand of the Gods: Smite Tactics was fully released in February 2018 and was available on Windows, Xbox One, and PlayStation 4.
-It is no longer available for download and will no longer be playable on 1 January 2020.
+It is no longer available for download, and its servers were shut down in January 2020.

 ### Descent
 #### (Jun 2015 - Apr 2017), Descendent Studios - Windows, Mac, Linux